Visibly Fair Mechanisms: Conclusion

 \section{Conclusion}

 We explored how designing mechanisms that restrict the preferences participants can report helps reconcile multiple policy objectives—particularly distributional constraints—with fairness principles grounded in strict priority orders.
 We introduced the concept of visible fairness, in which a mechanism never produces an allocation that appears to violate a participant’s priority based on the partially observed preferences.
 Theorem 1 demonstrated that every visibly fair mechanism operates as a variant of serial dictatorship adapted to partial preferences.
 We further showed that this framework can accommodate diverse distributional objectives by employing modular upper-bounds, which limit how many individuals of certain types can be placed in specified subsets of positions.
-Central to this approach are modular-induced message spaces, which prevent participants from specifying cross-group preference comparisons that would otherwise undermine these quotas.
+Central to this approach are constraint-induced message spaces, which prevent participants from specifying cross-group preference comparisons that would otherwise undermine these quotas.

-We then characterized what makes these mechanisms incentive-compatible, by parsing out two critical conditions—expressiveness and (weak) availability—that together ensure no participant can profit by misreporting her partial preferences.
-While restricting the scope of preference reporting can, in principle, worsen efficiency, we introduced a dynamic modular-priority framework that sequentially elicits partial preferences and updates feasibility constraints in real time, thus recovering the best possible Pareto outcomes subject to capacity and distributional limits.
-Overall, this paper highlights how deliberately constraining participants’ message spaces provides policy makers with new levers for achieving desired policy goals while preserving fairness and incentive properties in priority-based allocation settings
+We then characterized what makes these mechanisms incentive-compatible, by parsing out two critical conditions---expressiveness and (weak) availability---that together ensure no participant can profit by misreporting her partial preferences. \Cref{thm:NoMechanismAllThree} shows that, once modular upper-bounds bind, restricting the scope of preference reporting can make constrained Pareto efficiency incompatible with visible fairness.
+The loss is informational.
+Under simultaneous elicitation, visible fairness may require the mechanism to avoid eliciting preference comparisons that would reveal efficiency improvements, even in instances where implementing those improvements would itself be consistent with visible fairness.

+The simulation exercise complements this impossibility result.
+It shows that the information lost through coarse zones can be quantitatively important: when zones are merged in a zonal priority rule with exogenous zone orders, average welfare rises substantially across a broad range of preference environments.
+Thus the design problem is not whether preference elicitation matters, but which comparisons can be elicited without compromising the distributional objectives that motivated the restriction.